arepo90/rescue_relay/wiki.md

 It should be noted that audio and video streaming do **not** start immediately after a connection is established; their send threads start with their `is_active` flag deactivated, so their loops wait for a while and skip to the next iteration.
 It is only after a packet is received and the flag is activated that the actual send logic can be processed.

-The GUI is designed to give a notification once when it starts and once again when it shuts down, but the relay itself is not supposed to shut down under any circumstances (unless a fatal error appears).
+The GUI is designed to give a notification once when it starts and once again when it shuts down, but the relay itself is not supposed to shut down ever (unless a fatal error appears or a restart is called by the GUI).
 As such, when the GUI disconnects, the relay enters a standby mode while it awaits a new connection.

 ### Base channel